GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/custom-script.md

 ## Cache Refresh

-In order to integrate an interception script with an existing authentication server oxTrust provides a mechanism called [Cache Refresh](../admin-guide/user-group/#ldap-synchronization) to copy user data to the local LDAP server.
+In order to integrate your Gluu instance with backend LDAP servers handling authentication in your existing network environment, oxTrust provides a mechanism called [Cache Refresh](../admin-guide/user-group/#ldap-synchronization) to copy user data to the Gluu Server's local LDAP server.
 During this process it is possible to specify key attribute(s) and specify attribute name transformations.
 There are also cases when it can be used to overwrite attribute values or to add new attributes based on other attribute values.